 My fine art prints are made using a variety of traditional intaglio printing techniques incorporating etching, carborundum, collograph and screen printing.

 The act of making is a fundamental, indeed primary, human activity.
 Artistic endeavour as part of that activity functions to interpret, illuminate and transform the world we live in.
 I work with steel and aluminium plates to create highly textured fine art prints through the medium of etching and carborundum.
-I consider this way of creating an image a process of construction.
+This way of creating an image is a process of construction.
 I like to think of it as “building” the plate.
 In this sense there is a sculptural aspect to my work.
 At other times the textured carborundum and etching approximates the characteristics of brush strokes in a painting.

 As an Irish printmaker and artist, living in Thomastown, Kilkenny I am influenced by a rich culture of arts, crafts music and design; all of this underpinned by the stunning natural heritage of the landscape and of course, being Ireland, a wealth of history.
 Looking further afield the influences of the modern world are not far away, and so these also play an important role in my work.